How to Choose the Best Polytunnel for an Allotment

 Polytunnels and greenhouses work in similar ways, both designed to boost your harvest and protect plants from bugs and birds.

-The advantages of a polytunnel are that they are much cheaper to buy and great value for money.
+There are several advantages to owning a polytunnel.
 They can be built onto a soil base and they’re very easy to assemble.
-Polytunnels can be stored easily, moved around the garden and are simple to disassemble.
-Plus, their steel frame should last for years.
+Polytunnels can be stored easily, moved around the garden and are relatively simple to disassemble.

-Greenhouses on the other hand are much more expensive and very time consuming to put up.
-They’re usually made from glass or polycarbonate plastic which makes them heavy.
+Greenhouses on the other hand are more expensive.
+They’re a much more permanent structure.
 While greenhouses can look great, they aren’t the best option if you lack garden space and the ground they are built on must be hard and level.
-They will however, last longer than polytunnels.
+They will however, last much longer than polytunnels.

 How do polytunnels work?